Update: Why I'm Revisiting Freelance Pricing in 2025

 Here's a real-life scenario as an example.

-Jane was laid off from her job as a software developer at a tech company and wants to go freelance.
-She has already had inquiries from people in her network who want to hire her on a fractional basis.
-She’s trying to calculate her rate card and has chosen a time and materials pricing model.
+Jane was laid off from her job as an AI automation specialist at a tech company and wants to go freelance.
+The demand for AI implementation is exploding, and she's already had multiple inquiries from people in her network who want to hire her to build custom workflows and AI agents.
+She's trying to calculate her rate card and has chosen a time and materials pricing model for her initial client work (though she's planning to transition to licensing her AI tools once she's built a few).
 Her gross salary was $150,000/year.

 Take 150,000 / 52 weeks / 40 workable hours per week giving her a rate of $72/hour.